CPA Educational Requirements

 Other Ways to Meet the 150-credit Hour Educational Requirement

 - First, calculate all the eligible college semester hours you have.
-Your hours from your undergraduate institution will probably be your main source of hour, but that doesn’t mean that they are the only ones you can count.
+Your hours from your undergraduate institution will probably be your main source credit, but that doesn’t mean that they are the only ones you can count.

-- Remember those AP credits?
-If your college offers units for AP exams, you can use these units towards the 150-unit requirement, if the AP credit units are listed on your transcript.
-In order to get units for your AP exams, check in with an academic counselor at your college and ask them if you can submit your AP exam scores for unit credit.
+- Remember those AP classes from high school?
+If your college offers units for AP exams, you can use these units towards the 150-unit requirement if the AP credit units are listed on your transcript.
+To get credit for your AP exams, check in with an academic counselor at your college and ask them if you can submit your AP exam scores for unit credit.
 Many universities, colleges, and community colleges give credit for AP exams, so it doesn’t hurt to ask.
 Also, if you’ve already submitted your AP scores to your college, they may have already given you credit for them!
 Check your transcript to see if the units are listed.
 If you need help, consult with an academic counselor at your school.

 - Have you taken any community college courses?
 Community college courses count towards your 150 credit hours, so send your community college transcripts to the Board of Accountancy when you apply for licensure.

 In summary, taking additional courses in the summer or during the school year will help you reach the 150-unit requirement once you graduate.
-Also, finishing the 150-unit requirement before you graduate with a bachelor’s degree will give you an edge in recruiting, since many firms look for candidates who have completed or will complete 150 units.
+Also, finishing the 150-unit requirement by the time you graduate with a bachelor’s degree will give you an edge in recruiting, since many firms look for candidates who have completed or will soon complete 150 units.

 Take the SmartPath